Bill Longley (gunfighter): Return to Texas and further murders

 Longley's travels for the rest of 1872 are unknown, but by February 1873 he had returned to Texas, where he was accused of murdering another freedman in Bastrop County.
 Following that, he returned to live with his father's family in Bell County, Texas.
 In the summer of that year, Mason County Sheriff, J. J. Finney, arrested Longley for murder and took him to Austin to collect a reward.
 When the federal military reward was not forthcoming from state officials, however, Finney released Longley, possibly in exchange for a bribe from Longley's uncle, Alexander "Pres" Preston Longley, of California.

 On March 31, 1875, Longley killed his childhood friend, Wilson Anderson, with a shotgun.
 The murder was alleged to have been instigated by Longley's uncle, Caleb B. Longley, who had blamed Anderson for the death of his son, Cale, and urged Longley to take revenge.
 Longley then fled northward, accompanied by his brother, James Stockton Longley, who was later tried and acquitted of Anderson's murder.
 A new reward was posted for Longley's capture.

 Under increasing pressure from law enforcement, Longley fled from place to place and used several aliases to avoid arrest.
 He briefly found work on a cotton farm, but he was forced to run again in November 1875, after murdering a hunting buddy named George Thomas with whom he had had a fistfight.

-Longley committed another killing in Uvalde County, Texas in January 1876, when his attempted ambush of fellow outlaw, Lou Shroyer, turned into a gunfight.
+Longley committed another killing in Uvalde County, Texas in January 1876, when his attempted ambush of fellow outlaw and former US soldier, William Lewis "Lou" Shroyer, turned into a gunfight.
 Shroyer shot Longley's horse out from under him, but Longley shot Shroyer dead.
 This is the only known case in Longley's career where one of his victims returned fire.

 Fleeing again, Longley went to east Texas and became a sharecropper for a preacher, William R. Lay.
 Stability eluded him again, however, when he became a rival, with Lay's nephew, for the affections of a young woman.
 Longley beat up his rival, was subsequently jailed, and escaped.
 He blamed Lay for his brief imprisonment.
 On June 13, 1876, Longley rode out to his landlord's farm, found him milking a cow, and murdered him with a shotgun.
 Lay was the last man known to have been killed by Longley.

 Longley next possibly went to Grayson County, Texas, where two of his friends, Jim and Dick Sanders, were in jail.
 He broke them out, and the trio escaped, disarming deputy Matt Shelton when he tried to arrest them.
 Longley fled to Louisiana.
 Approximately one year later, deputy Matt Shelton confirmed the encounter.